kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 - Scaling across multiple projects is difficult: having too many dbt projects in a single repository is often hard to manage.
 You often need to split your hundred (if not thousands) models within different teams and projects.
 But cross-project references is not possible in dbt Core.
 It has been discussed in previous [roadmap discussions](https://github.com/dbt-labs/dbt-core/blob/main/docs/roadmap/2022-08-back-for-more.md?ref=blef.fr#v15-next-year) but the final decisions has been to move it into [dbt Mesh, part of the Cloud offering](https://www.getdbt.com/product/dbt-mesh).

+- User interface is mainly about a CLI an generating a static documentation website.
+Web UI is only available through dbt Cloud.

+Adding to these main shortcomings, it's worth mentioning the analogy often made: "dbt is the Terraform for data transformation".
+Actually [dbt is more about jQuery than Terraform](https://www.aranke.org/dbt-jquery/).
+The biggest reason jQuery isn’t the de facto web framework today is because it was hard to scale to large teams.
+The same flexibility that allowed small teams to deliver value quickly left behind messes of spaghetti code for large teams to maintain.
+The introduction of React in 2013 from Facebook teams promised to address these pain points by rethinking best practices, and has been the de facto web framework ever since.

+The rapid adoption of dbt has led to the swift addition of features, which, at times, has introduced increased complexity.
+This raises the question of whether dbt can maintain its position as the de facto SQL framework in the long term.

 ## How SQLMesh addresses these shortcomings?